-Gwendolyn Burgett is associate professor of percussion at the Michigan State University College of Music.
-Passionate about educating the next generation of young musicians, she regularly gives master classes at universities throughout the United Statesand has been an instructor at the Interlochen Arts Camp since 2005.
+Gwendolyn Dease is professor of percussion and area chair of brass and percussion at the Michigan State University College of Music.
+Passionate about educating the next generation of young musicians, she regularly gives master classes at universities throughout the United States and has been an instructor at the Interlochen Arts Camp since 2005.

 She studied with world-renowned professors Robert van Sice, Keiko Abe, and John Beck.
 She holds degrees from the Interlochen Arts Academy, Eastman School of Music, Peabody Conservatory, and the Yale School of Music.